 I like to see the kids enjoying themselves so try to mix training and fun into every session whilst also instilling self confidence and self belief into the swimmers.

-I have attended the NSPCC Safeguarding and Protecting Children Course and am attending the next available Level 1 Teaching and Coaching Course
+I have attended the NSPCC Safeguarding / Protecting Children Course and am qualified to Level 1 Teaching Aquatics

 Trainee Coach: Lynn Coleman (Awaiting information)

 Trainee Coach: Andrew Quince (Awaiting Information)